-Explanatory Notes Qualificatory Notes An Explanatory Note is meant to explain or supplement a matter contained in or related to Financial Statements.
-A Qualificatory Note is intended to communicate the Auditor's reservation on the accounts.
+Explanatory Notes Qualificatory Notes A Qualificatory Note is intended to communicate the Auditor's reservation on the accounts.
 These notes are always negative.
 The matter on which an Explanatory Note is given is one on which the Auditor has not taken an adverse view.
 Qualificatory Notes on which the Auditor has taken an adverse view e.g. tax provision not made in the accounts.
 Explanatory Notes are given by the Directors or Management of the Company.
 Qualifications are made by the Auditor in his Report to the Company's shareholders.
 These are usually shown under "Notes to Accounts".
 All Notes, wherever shown, including those required by the Schedule III constitute an integral part of the accounting statement.
 These notes are included in the Auditors' Report before the Opinion Paragraph.
 The reader's attention is drawn to the Qualification paragraph by use of the word "Subject to".